Kateattardo/kitchwitchAPI/README.md

 -As a user, I want to sign up for an account to access KitchWitch.

+-As a user, I want to sign out of my KitchWitch account.

+-As a user, I want to be able to change my password.

--As a user, I want to log in to my account and see my saved recipes and comments.
+-As a user, I want to log in to my account and see my recipes and comments.

 -As a user, I want to search for recipes based on ingredients I have at home already.